Py-Lambdas/py-lambda-design/README.md

 # Py-Lambdas Design Guidelines

 ## Logo
 "Python" and the Python logos are trademarks or registered trademarks of the Python Software Foundation.
-The Py-Lambdas Python User Group makes use of a derived logo with primary colors: (#BD1A23, #1D222C).
+The Py-Lambdas Python User Group makes use of a derived logo with primary colors: (#BD1A23, #1D222C, #FFFFFF).

 <img src="./logos/circle_logo.svg" width="72">

 ## Colors

-Py-Lambdas incorporates red, dark blue, green, off-white, and pur white throughout its brandiing.
+Py-Lambdas incorporates red, dark blue, green, off-white, and pure white throughout its branding.
 Please use the following colors accordingly:

 - Red (#BD1A23)
 - Dark Blue (#1D222C)